jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2020-09-07-review-collapse-revive-collapse-revive-ep.md

 The album starts with **Doxology** in a very poetic way with some spoken screams that glorify God and exalts his majesty and then the riffs get harder.
 I loved the fact that you couldn’t tell what was coming next.
 They were so unpredictable it makes every song awesome and full of surprises, which is actually what I expect from a progressive band.
 Breakdown after awesome breakdown, with great riffs, and awesome catchy drum beats, crowned by a BRUTAL pig squeal.
 These lyrics are actual poetry to me “All Consuming Fire Burn”, deep and beautiful, asking the Lord for strength to fight, and humbling themselves before Him.
 I couldn’t feel more represented by the lyrics of this album. **Passover** starts with a calm rhythm and builds up pretty heavy, I have to say this was my favorite track from the entire album, pretty progressive, powerful lyrics I can sing along to praise God, with all of my lungs.
 The clean vocals weren’t perfect, but the strength and emotion on them make them mind-blowing to me.

 **Antichrist** came with a different sound from the first two tracks, keeping the album fresh, with awesome melodies and riffs that are pretty sticky and memorable.
 With pretty biblical lyrics against the enemy.
 I think those were tunnel throated highs (I’m not sure of which vocal technique they were), and they gave the song a different level of brutality. **XL: III** starts intense and energetic.
 Probably the most characteristic song from Collapse//Revive, because it reflects aggressive the style of the whole album on it.
 Once again, the lyrics are beautiful and they're based on Psalms 40: 3. **Panic** is another groundbreaking sound, with powerful sound, with lyrics which I’ve seen many people get identified, because they talk about anxiety and panic attacks.
 I guess this song has to mean a lot for a person who suffers from anxiety.
-And that breakdown**,** in the end, will make your brain melt away.
+And that breakdown, in the end, will make your brain melt away.
 I love the transition between panic and abomination, it feels very fluid. **Abomination** was the best way to close the EP with carefully written and POWERFUL lyrics just read “But I will worship the King of all kings, for he deserves my everything” and the intensity of when Daniel sings; “**HEAR THE SOUND OF THE LION OF JUDAH**” is devastating, hell must fear this breakdown.
 I genuinely think Drums were about to explode when they recorded this album.

 The only critic I could add is that I would have liked a better pronunciation at some points, but these are brutal growls and I understand it is hard to get a good pronunciation on some words.